Morbe17/nanosCommandsHandler/README.md

 The entire command line is split into a table that is returned.
 EXAMPLE:

 ```
-/test my name is melvin
+/test my name is Resmurf
 ```

 to access the name you'd have to grab it as ```args[5]```